 Am I truly doing this?

 All my life, I worked diligently to become what was expected of me…but standing here, on the precipice of tossing everything away, I do not even understand why anymore.
 What is the purpose of wasting years of your life to please others who never loved you?
 Why did I ever believe doing such things would bring me happiness?
 I wish I was wise enough to ask this before marrying that man, yet it is far too late now.

 Thinking of him, I swiftly scan my surroundings, making sure he has not discovered my absence; I loathe to think of what might become of me if he discovers I am leaving, and especially whom I am leaving with.
 Just the mere thought of it fills me with dread; although, logically speaking, I am certain he is sleeping soundly as always.
 It is not as though he cared for me before.
 Surely, he shall be glad that his burden is lifted.
 But soon he will be the least of my fears.

 Where am I going to?
 Will I be able to survive there?
 Will I even be able to survive the journey at all?

 I am so excited to at last be free, so grateful that I will not have to traverse this alone.
 Yet, even so…I am still terrified.

 The drums continue on.

 “You certainly look…different,” he says, eyeing my own hair.
 Just hours ago, it was not nearly so long as his, yet still an impressive length for my height—yet now, it scarcely reaches the top of my shoulders.
-I know it is “unnatural” for a woman to have hair this short…but, considering how his is just as unnatural for a man, I suppose one could say we match.
+I know it is “unnatural” for a woman to have hair this short…yet, considering how his is just as unnatural for a man, I suppose one could say we match?